rubensworks/GraphQL-LD-Comunica.js/README.md

 This is a [GraphQL-LD](https://github.com/rubensworks/graphql-ld.js) engine for executing queries using the [Comunica](https://github.com/comunica/comunica) query engine.

+If you want to use this for Solid apps, have a look at [graphql-ld-comunica-solid](https://github.com/rubensworks/GraphQL-LD-Comunica-Solid.js) instead.

 ## Usage

-_This requires you to install [graphql-ld-sparqlendpoint](https://github.com/rubensworks/graphql-ld-comunica.js): `yarn add graphql-ld-comunica`._
+_This requires you to install [graphql-ld-comunica](https://github.com/rubensworks/graphql-ld-comunica.js): `yarn add graphql-ld-comunica`._

 ```javascript
 import {Client} from "graphql-ld";